OfficeDev/open-xml-docs/docs/spreadsheet/how-to-retrieve-a-list-of-the-worksheets-in-a-spreadsheet.md

 api_type:
 - schema
 ms.assetid: a0c1e144-2080-4470-bd4b-ed98f1399374
-title: 'How to: Retrieve a list of the worksheets in a spreadsheet document (Open XML SDK)'
+title: 'How to: Retrieve a list of the worksheets in a spreadsheet document'
 description: 'Learn how to retrieve a list of the worksheets in a spreadsheet document using the Open XML SDK.' ms.suite: office